Raiz Invest Super

 We can accept a wide range of contributions, including the following:

-Note: We cannot accept Member contributions if we do not hold your Tax File Number (TFN) or if a single contribution exceeds your ‘non-concessional contributions’ limit (described in Section 6 of this Guide).
+Note: We cannot accept member contributions if we do not hold your Tax File Number (TFN).

-Employer contributions are generally paid as required by your employer’s industrial arrangement or Superannuation Guarantee (SG) legislation.
-Your employer may agree with you to contribute sums in excess of these obligations including via a salary sacrifice arrangement (if your employer allows) which involves contributions being made from your before-tax salary.
-You should note that salary sacrifice contributions may be treated as income for various Government programs (for example, the Government co-contribution, spouse contributions rebate and personal contribution deductions).
+Employer contributions are generally paid as required by your employer's obligations under an industrial instrument or the Superannuation Guarantee (SG) legislation.
+You may agree with your employer that they contribute sums in excess of these obligations including via a salary sacrifice arrangement (if the industrial instrument or your employer allows) which involves contributions being made from your before-tax salary.
+You should consider the taxation and other implications prior to making a decision, and may wish to speak to a tax practitioner or financial adviser.

-If you are aged under age 65, we may accept any employer contributions made for you.
-If you are aged 65 or more, we may accept all mandated employer contributions (that is, a contribution that is compulsory because it is required by law or an employment award or other prescribed arrangement).
-If you are aged 65 to 74, we may accept voluntary employer contributions provided that you have worked at least 40 hours in not more than 30 consecutive days in the financial year in which the contributions are made.
+If you are aged under 67, we may accept any employer contributions made for you.
+If you are aged 67 or more, we may accept all mandated employer contributions (that is, a contribution that is compulsory because it is required by law or an industrial instrument).
+If you are aged 67 to 75, we may accept additional employer contributions provided that you are gainfully employed on at least a part-time basis.

-Note: Limits apply to the amount of taxable contributions (including employer contributions) you can make without incurring additional tax (see Section 6 of this Guide for details).
+Note: Limits apply to the amount of taxable contributions (including employer contributions) you can make (or that can be made for you) without incurring additional tax (see Section 6 of this Guide for details).

 Contributions can generally be accepted by the Trustee in the following circumstances: